awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-troubleshooting.md

 ## Contacting AWS Support<a name="patch-manager-troubleshooting-contact-support"></a>

-If you can't find troubleshooting solutions in this section or in the [Systems Manager Developer Forum](https://forums.aws.amazon.com/forum.jspa?forumID=185) and if you have an AWS Support plan with Enhanced Technical Support, you can create a technical support case at [AWS Support](https://aws.amazon.com/premiumsupport/)\.
+If you can't find troubleshooting solutions in this section or in the [Systems Manager Developer Forum](https://forums.aws.amazon.com/forum.jspa?forumID=185), and you have a [Developer, Business, or Enterprise AWS Support plan](http://aws.amazon.com/premiumsupport/plans), you can create a technical support case at [AWS Support](https://aws.amazon.com/premiumsupport/)\.

 Before you contact AWS Support, collect the following items:
 + [SSM agent logs](sysman-agent-logs.md)
-+ `%PROGRAMDATA%\Amazon\PatchBaselineOperations\Logs` as described on the Windows tab of [How patches are installed](patch-manager-how-it-works-installation.md)
-+  Windows update logs:

-  For Windows 2012 R2 and older, use `%windir%/WindowsUpdate.log`

-  For Windows 2016 and newer, first run the PowerShell command [https://docs.microsoft.com/en-us/powershell/module/windowsupdate/get-windowsupdatelog?view=win10-ps](https://docs.microsoft.com/en-us/powershell/module/windowsupdate/get-windowsupdatelog?view=win10-ps) before using `%windir%/WindowsUpdate.log`
 + Run Command command ID, maintenance window ID, or Automation execution ID
++ For Windows Server instances, also collect the following:
+  + `%PROGRAMDATA%\Amazon\PatchBaselineOperations\Logs` as described on the **Windows** tab of [How patches are installed](patch-manager-how-it-works-installation.md)
+  + Windows update logs: For Windows Server 2012 R2 and older, use `%windir%/WindowsUpdate.log`\.
+For Windows Server 2016 and newer, first run the PowerShell command [https://docs.microsoft.com/en-us/powershell/module/windowsupdate/get-windowsupdatelog?view=win10-ps](https://docs.microsoft.com/en-us/powershell/module/windowsupdate/get-windowsupdatelog?view=win10-ps) before using `%windir%/WindowsUpdate.log`
++ For Linux instances, also collect the following:
+  + The contents of the file `/var/lib/amazon/ssm/instance-id/document/orchestration/Run-Command-execution-id/awsrunShellScript/PatchLinux`